 Interview Tips

-Once you land in Canada, you must participate in a short interview with a Canadian immigration officer at the airport.
-You’ll need to answer questions about your study plans before you can pick up your luggage.
-The officer will also review supporting documents which you submitted as part of your initial study permit application, so keep those in your carry-on luggage.
+Once you arrive in Canada, you must take part in a short interview with a Canadian immigration officer at the airport (or other port of entry).
+If traveling by air, you’ll need to answer questions about your study plans before you can pick up your luggage.
+The officer will also review supporting documents which you submitted as part of your initial study permit application, so keep those easily accessible, like in your carry-on luggage.

 Be Specific